Southaven, Mississippi

 Southaven is a city in DeSoto County, Mississippi, United States.
 It is a principal city in Greater Memphis.
-The 2020 census reported a population of 54,648, making it the third-largest city in Mississippi and the second-most populous suburb of Memphis.
+The 2020 census reported a population of 54,648, making it the 3rd most populous city in Mississippi and the largest suburb of Memphis by population.
+Southaven surpassed Bartlett, TN as largest suburb with a population of 56,851 according to 2023 census estimates.
 Southaven is traversed north to south by the I-55/I-69 freeway.
 The city's name derives from the fact that Southaven is located south of Whitehaven, a neighborhood in Memphis.

 History

 Southaven began as a village when Memphis homebuilder Kemmons Wilson (founder of Holiday Inn) wished to develop a few residential subdivisions featuring small starter homes just across the Mississippi border from what was then Whitehaven, Tennessee, an unincorporated area just a few miles south of the Memphis city limits.
 In the 1970s, Whitehaven has been eventually annexed by Memphis.
 Officially incorporated in 1980, Southaven is one of the fastest-growing cities in the southeastern United States.
 In just 20 years, Southaven doubled its land area, while its population tripled.

 The construction of Interstate 55 through Southaven in the 1970s helped to promote growth and make for easier access to the city from Memphis, Jackson, St. Louis, and Chicago.
 Interstate 69, which will eventually run from Canada to Mexico, was cosigned with I-55 in Southaven in 2007.

 In 1988, Baptist Hospital-DeSoto opened in Southaven as a two-story hospital.
 In 2001, Baptist DeSoto started an expansion project, nearly doubling the size of the hospital.
 In 2002, Baptist Hospital-DeSoto added an Outpatient Diagnostic Center and a Women's Center.
 In November 2006, Baptist DeSoto opened an eleven-story hospital tower that added 140 beds to the facility, allowing it to offer all private rooms.
 In addition, the new hospital tower added a new and expanded Emergency Department, more operating suites and space for future additions.
 It is the first high-rise building constructed in DeSoto County.